AlexW00/puppetmaster/README.md

 The Puppetmaster framework consists of the following components:

-- [Runtime](runtime/README.md): The core component of the puppetmaster system.
+- [Controller](controller/README.md): The core component of the puppetmaster system.
 It is responsible for managing puppets and friendship/service discovery.
 - [Base](base/README.md): Base image for building _puppets_.
 Can be used as a base image for building your own, customized puppet images.
 - [Helm](helm/README.md): Helm chart used to deploy the Puppetmaster framework to a k8s cluster.
 Using CRDs, you can define puppets, friendships and service discovery.

 ## Usage

-To build & publish your own puppets, you can use the [puppetmaster compiler](compiler/README.md).
-Typically, you would define a puppet manifest file, compile it into a Dockerfile and build the Dockerfile into a Docker image using the base image provided by the puppetmaster framework.
+To build & publish your own puppets, use the [base image](base/README.md) as a base image for your own, customized puppet images.
+The base image is a web server that creates dynamic routes based on the tasks defined in a [puppet manifest](compiler/README.md).
 If you find the base image too restrictive, you can use it as a base image for building your own, customized puppet images.

 To deploy the Puppetmaster framework to a k8s cluster, you can use the [puppetmaster helm chart](helm/README.md) and configure it to your needs (e.g. by using your own puppet images and configuring friendships and service discovery).